jeffvli/Windows-to-Linux-m3u8-Playlist-Converter/README.md

 ## How to use
 The script works under the assumption that music files are under the same root directory in both Windows and Linux instances.
 Open PowerShell in a **non-elevated** prompt and run the function `Convert-WindowsPlaylist`.

+**Recommended**: Pass your command at the end of the script and save.
+Convert the .ps1 to an EXE using a [PS2EXE converter](https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5).

 ### Example

 Windows instance: `H:\Songs\...` (You will need to use `H:\\Songs\\`)